Woman found dead in North Carolina home after fire, blast

 Charlotte Fire Department Battalion Chief Matt Westover told reporters that the woman’s body was found Tuesday night, nearly seven hours after the blast was reported by a man trapped in the home.

+The man was identified in the incident report as Jebran Karam, and the report lists his address as the same as the victim’s.

 Fire Chief Reginald Johnson said the man was able to tell operators where he was in the home, but didn’t say what caused the blast.
-He was flown to a hospital with life-threatening injuries.
+He was pulled from the rubble and flown to a hospital with life-threatening injuries.
 Westover said the man also told operators where the woman may have been trapped.
 Westover declined to say if the woman was a resident of the home, citing the pending investigation.

 Matt Roberts, chief executive of Raleigh General Hospital in Beckley, West Virginia, told WSOC-TV that the man is a hospital cardiologist named Jebran Karam.
 Roberts said Karam and his wife bought the Ballantyne home in 2015.